theindiangeek/haptik/README.md

 	This will create prometheus, grafana and alertmanager in the monitoring namespace.
 	Relevant prometheus configurations for monitoring our deployed service is already there in the values.yaml for the chart.

 Step 9.
+The ELK stack is deployed using helm chart and logs are sent to elasticsearch for the metrics of the nodes.

+Step 10.
 Post the deployment, we will create the graph on grafana for out deployed app using the curl command in the ansible playbook.
-	By default the default credentials for grafana are admin/prom-operator when deployed via helm charts.
+	By default the default credentials for grafana are admin/prom-operator when deployed via helm charts. port forwarding command: k port-forward $(kubectl get pods -lapp.kubernetes.io/name=grafana -n monitoring | awk '{print $1}' | tail -n1) -n monitoring 3000:3000

+	For monitoring, I have monitored the following metrics, since these are responsible for all downtimes regarding nodes:
+		1. Node io load
+		2. Pod cpu load
+		3. Network load